dataeducator/BreastCancerVisualization/README.md

 ## 📌 Overview:

-The primary objective of this project is to develop a trained machine-learning model capable of predicting tumor area (Area Mean) based on various diagnostic features.
+The primary objective of this project is to develop a trained machine-learning model capable of predicting cancer diagnosis based on various diagnostic features.

 Leveraging machine learning, Zenith Medical Analytics aims to explore how different cellular characteristics influence tumor size, which could contribute to a better understanding of tumor growth patterns and potential risk factors.